-Modern Optical Engineering (with Labs)
+Modern Optical Engineering

 Interferometric optical testing, including Fizeau, Twyman-Green, Mach-Zehnder, Scatterplate, and Smartt point-diffraction interferometers are described for the testing of optical components and optical systems.
 Theory and applications of phase-shifting interferometers are discussed.
-Special techniques for the testing of aspheric surfaces are outlined..
+Special techniques for the testing of aspheric surfaces are outlined.

-June 22, Thursday afternoon
+June 13, Thursday

-Optical Thin Films, Professor Jennifer Kruschwitz (Rochester.):
+Optical Thin Films, Dr. Jennifer Kruschwitz (Rochester)

 Survey of applications for optical thin-film coatings; reflectance and transmittance at a boundary; vector methods and the Smith chart.
-Production considerations, including: vacuum evaporation; evaporation sources; uniformity calculations; thickness monitoring; chamber configuration; and materials.
+Production considerations, including vacuum evaporation, evaporation sources, uniformity calculations, thickness monitoring, chamber configuration, and materials.

-June 23, Friday afternoon
+June 14, Friday

 This course provides an overview of electronic imaging systems, describing the stages of image capture, digital processing, image output and viewing by a human observer.
 The student will become familiar with sampling and aliasing as they pertain to two-dimensional sensor arrays, digitization and sensor noise sources, CCD and CMOS architectures, and issues relating to correct matching of lenses and sensor arrays.
 Basic digital image processing algorithms such as demosaicing, deconvolution and sharpening will be discussed, and computational imaging concepts such as extended depth of field will be introduced.
 Digital image output in the form of projection displays, flat panel displays, and digital writers will be discussed.
-Finally, the spatial, temporal and chromatic response of the human visual system will be reviewed, in the context of setting specifications for electronic imaging systems.
+Finally, the spatial, temporal, and chromatic response of the human visual system will be reviewed, in the context of setting specifications for electronic imaging systems.